Internships offer an affordable method of recruitment and training while helping students make important decisions about careers.

 Supply Chains and Operations Management

-We live in a competitive world, even with respect to attracting qualified student interns.
 Paid interns feel valued by their employers, are naturally more competitive and result in greater retention in full-time positions.
-Rates for undergraduate students range from $12 to $15 per hour, and for graduate students, $15 to $25 per hour.
+Rates for undergraduate students range from $12 to $15 per hour, and for graduate students, $15 to $35 per hour.

-If your company is unable to pay wages, you may consider providing alternative incentives to attract talented students.
+If your company is unable to pay wages, consider providing alternate incentives.
 For example, many employers reimburse students for transportation or other costs associated with the internship.
-Alternative incentives may include the following:
+Consider the following opportunities: